Olivia of Palermo: Hagiographic life

 According to the hagiographic legend, Olivia was the beautiful daughter of a noble Sicilian family, born either around 448 or in the 9th century AD.
 Local hagiographers state that she was born in the Loggia district of Palermo.
-From her early years she devoted herself to the Lord.
-At the same time, declining honours and riches and loved to give charity to the poor.
+From her early years she devoted herself to the Lord, declining honours and riches and giving charity to the poor.
 In one version, in 454 AD Genseric, king of the Vandals, conquered Sicily and occupied Palermo, started martyring many Christians.
 When she was thirteen, Olivia comforted the prisoners and urged the Christians to remain steadfast in their faith.
 The Vandals were impressed by the strength of her spirit, seeing that nothing could prevail against her faith.
 So in deference to her noble house, they sent her to Tunis, where the governor would attempt to overcome her constancy.
 In the other version, she was enslaved in 906 and sent to Tunis under the orders of the Emir of Sicily, then under Saracen rule.